evz/video-processor/README.md

 ### Prerequisites

-At the very least, you'll need a Nvidia GPU equipped computer to run this on.
+For optimal performance, you'll want a Nvidia GPU equipped computer, though the system can run on CPU-only for demos and testing.
 I've never attempted to run it on anything other than Ubuntu 22.04 with version 12.5 of the Nvidia CUDA Toolkit but I think it'll probably work with older versions as well.
 Getting that setup can be a little weird but most concise